VanOvermeire/parallel-testing-lambda/README.md

 - does not take into account deletes or moves of files
 - will fail on a large amount of changes (because event payload will be too big)
+- command to retrieve relevant cloudwatch logs
+- cleanup commands would be nice
+- only use now is with human interaction, as a command-line utility or what-not a different entrypoint would be needed
+- also the TODOs in the project itself...